Position VacantBosun Sail

 Youths at the Club are expected to know how to rig the boats they use and, importantly, know how to pack them away after use properly and tidily e.g. with covers strapped down tightly so they shed water.
 Instruction is available.

-The Club will also offer formal RYA courses in 2023 and beyond under the management of our Training Principal, Elliot Marks, and these courses will be advertised in advance.
+The Club will also offer formal RYA courses in 2024 and beyond under the management of our Training Principal, Dave Robinson, and these courses will be advertised in advance.